ivogeorg/jitt/design-spike-2.md

 # Open questions

-1. What about mobile?
+1. ~What about mobile?~ (Yes.
+Understood.)
-2. Can question-answering be in the form of short dialog?
-(Looking forward to LA Bot)
+2. ~Can question-answering be in the form of short dialog?
+(Looking forward to LA Bot)~ (Yes, but not for MVP.)
-3. Instead of email, may the questions be served over Teams?
+3. ~Instead of email, may the questions be served over Teams?~ (Possibly, but not for MVP.
+There are varying degrees of embedding.
+Best scenarious are: (1) be taken to the student view of the JiTT website, or (2) have it sufficiently embedded in Canvas or else.)
-4. How does one embed an app in Canvas?
-(In general, the logistics might not be worth it, if we can bypass with social media.)
+4. ~How does one embed an app in Canvas?
+(In general, the logistics might not be worth it, if we can bypass with social media.)~ (First step would be to have embed code like, for example, Google Forms, where students can answer **inline**.)
-5. The system that is taking shape can easily support real-time question generation, answer digestion, and engagement.
-Should we make sure the design does not preclude this workflow?
+5. ~The system that is taking shape can easily support real-time question generation, answer digestion, and engagement.
+Should we make sure the design does not preclude this workflow?!~ (Yes.
+Lightning.)